c-r-h/c-r-h/README.md

   something really cool--particularly in these work-from-home times.
 There are certainly extant examples, like [tinc], which supports mesh networking.
 I'm looking into tinc, and others, to see what fits best.
-  [OpnSense] supports tinc, so perhaps the job is done.
-I feel the need to dig into the code a bit.<br/>
+  [OpnSense] supports tinc, so perhaps the job is done, but I feel the need to dig into the code a bit.<br/>
   <a href="#"><img align="left" height="180" src="Files/Sprite.png"/></a>
 - **Wide Area Distributed Key/Value store**
   Key/Value stores are generally built for performance.
 I'm interested in